 Walking through the narrow galleries of the catacomb you can see the wide variety of graves and decorations.
 Each tomb has a small mark to be recognized (often an object, such as a lamp, a coin, a fund of the cup, a necklace, a toy for a child, etc.).

-Dating back to the 3rd century, the catacombs are named after the saint Flavia Domitilla, the wife of a Roman consul, who left his land to the Christian community to make it the largest cemetery in Rome.
+Dating back to the 3rd century, they are named after the saint Flavia Domitilla, the wife of a Roman consul, who left his land to the Christian community to make it the largest cemetery in Rome.
 The place is located the catacombs of San Sebastiano and those of Callixtus (respectively #1 and #2 on this list), and just like them, also the catacombs of Domitilla are structured in a maze of corridors dug into the tuff entirely.

-The visit starts from the ancient basilica, strictly accompanied by a professional guide and in small groups for safety reasons: an adventure into the underground Rome, not to miss!
+To visit the Catacombs of Saint Domitilla, we suggest the tour of Basilicas and underground Catacombs: the visit starts from the ancient basilica, strictly accompanied by a professional guide and in small groups for safety reasons: an adventure into the underground Rome, not to miss!

 The Catacombs of Priscilla are one of Rome’s most ancient underground cemeteries, whose first burials date back to the 2nd century AD.
-Located in the borders the Villa Ada (one of the greatest parks in Rome), the catacomb was the burial place of famous people, such as some popes (killed during the persecution of Christians), hundreds of martyrs, and finally Pope Sylvester, to whom was dedicated the church above.
+Located in the borders the Villa Ada (one of the greatest parks in Rome), it was the burial place of famous people, such as some popes (killed during the persecution of Christians), hundreds of martyrs, and finally Pope Sylvester, to whom was dedicated the church above.

 In the corridors are several paintings depicting biblical episodes, including a fresco (considered one of the oldest existing) that portraits Saint Mary with the baby Jesus in her arms.
 At the bottom of the galleries are also several paintings representing the most important moments in the life of a woman whose identity is still unknown...
 There are many mysteries contained in these catacombs, and you can discover them through a guided tour!